babylonhealth/ios-playbook/Style-guide/README.md

 ## Comments

-When they are needed, use comments to explain **why** a particular piece of code does something.
+In the very rare occasions when they are needed, use comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date, or altogether deleted.
+Never write comments that tell what the code **does**.

 Avoid block comments inline with code, as the code should be as self-documenting as possible. _Exception: This does not apply to those comments used to generate documentation._